 My new mission

-I want to empower moms to use travel as a form of respite for themselves as well.
-Their circumstances don’t need to be as extreme as mine but I still believe as women we owe solo travel time to ourselves.
+I want to empower moms to view travel as a form of respite as well.

 “It takes a village to raise a child.”
 And most of that village is made up of women.